Taylor B. McNeel

-- Fifth Circuit affirmed summary judgment for hotel in case where hotel patron was arrested based on the mistaken belief that the hotel patron was banned from the hotel.
+- Fifth Circuit affirmed summary judgment for hotel / casino in case involving allegations of false imprisonment and malicious prosecution.
 566 Fed.
 Appx.
 344 (5th Cir.
 2014)

-- Mississippi Supreme Court affirmed summary judgment for a Diocese, Bishop, and Priest accused of intentional misrepresentation by 157 plaintiffs related to how donations were used to build a church.
+- Mississippi Supreme Court affirmed summary judgment for a church diocese related to how donations were used to build a church.
 142 So.
 3d 407 (Miss.
 2014)

-- Directed verdict for a notary in a case involving the allegation that the notary unknowingly participated in a scheme to defraud individuals out of 18 separate properties.
-Jackson County, Mississippi, Cause No. 2008-2406-CB
+- Directed verdict for a notary in a case involving the allegation that the notary unknowingly notarized 18 fraudulent deeds Jackson County, Mississippi, Cause No. 2008-2406-CB

 - Jury verdict for defendant involved in an automobile accident.
 Winston County, Mississippi, Cause No. 2010-0044-CV

-- Directed verdict for developer accused of fraudulently inducing investor into a purchase and sale agreement.
+- Directed verdict for a covenant community in case involving allegations of fraud.
 Harrison County, Mississippi, Cause No. 14-1442(1)